BrunoFBarbosa/robot-framewok-appium/README.md

 ### 3. Create A MongoDB Instance

 The application uses a simple MongoDB database to store the data.
-To instantiated it, make sure you have Docker installed and run the following command in the repository root folder:
+In order to instantiate it, make sure you have Docker installed and run the following command in the repository's root folder:

 ```
 ~/robot-framework-appium